Skip to content

 Share article

-Everywhere you turn, there’s a new article about the substitute teacher shortage.
-There just aren’t enough substitute teachers to go around, and the problem has been pinned on everything from poor pay to low unemployment rates.
-Districts work hard to try to pump up their substitute pools — reaching out to news outlets, posting on social media and attending job fairs.
+Everywhere you turn, there’s more news about the substitute teacher shortage because there just aren’t enough substitute teachers to go around.
+Even though districts work hard to try to increase their substitute pools — They reach out to news outlets, post on social media and attend job fairs.

 But even when they do find new substitutes, it seems like there’s never enough.
 Maybe solving the substitute shortage isn’t just about having more substitutes.